-- 1. Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time. - 2.
-Identify five priority problems, potential problems, issues, or hypotheses in the situation.
-You may be asked to specify physiological and/or psychosocial aspects that relate to family and/or patient. - Discuss reasonable nursing interventions with sound rationale(s) for the five priority problems you have identified.
+- 2. A. Identify five priority problems, potential problems, issues, or hypotheses in the situation.
+You may be asked to specify physiological and/or psychosocial aspects that relate to family and/or patient. - B. Explain and justify why your #1 problem, issue, or hypothesis is the priority in this situation. - C. Discuss reasonable nursing interventions with sound rationale(s) for the five priority problems you have identified.
 The interventions must be distinctly related to the problems identified. - 3.
-Discuss two assumptions you have made related to the scenario and how you would validate these. - 4.
-Describe how you clustered clues or data to support one problem, potential problem, issue or hypothesis. - 5.
-Choose a concept introduced in level 3 and describe the theoretical basis of the concept, and why and how it is relevant to the situation.
-Give examples from the situation to support your discussion. - 6.
-Identify one problem, potential problem, or issue of the patient based on his/her growth and development stage.
-Discuss the nursing considerations with regard to this problem.
+A. Discuss 2 assumptions you have made related to the situation and how you would validate these. - B. How could these assumptions impact your nursing care? - 4.
+Describe how you clustered cues or data to support one problem, potential problem, issue or hypothesis. - 5.
+A. Choose one of the concepts introduced in Level 3 PBL and discuss the definition(s) and characteristics of the concept. - B. Describe, using specific examples, how the concept applies to the situation. - 6.
+A. Identify one problem, potential problem, or issue of the patient based on his/her growth and development stage. - B. Discuss the nursing considerations/interventions with regard to what you have identified.